 Perdue spent years outsourcing American jobs to foreign factories, “especially in Asia”

-ATLANTA — While fear mongering about China has been a “central theme” of Senator David Perdue’s campaign, a new HuffPost report shows in his newly released biographical video, “nearly identical” to his campaign video in 2014, Perdue conveniently leaves out his years of experience in Asia, even removing a picture of him and his wife at the Great Wall of China.
-In an effort to hide his own record, Perdue also cuts the mention of the years he spent doing business in Hong Kong from the 2014 video for this year’s update.
+While “fearmongering” about China has been a “central theme” of Perdue’s campaign, a HuffPost report revealed that Perdue’s new biographical video is “nearly identical” to the one from 2014 except he deleted mention of his years of experience in Asia, even removing a picture of him and his wife at the Great Wall of China.